 \mysubsection{Visual inspection}{visual_inspection}

-\refFig{discriminator_input} presents reconstruction results obtained using differently trained architectures for four different images.
-For reference, we also include original high-resolution and standard foveated reconstruction using an interpolation with Gaussian weights.
-For the results of training using Laplacian loss we introduce a notation consisting of two letters, $\mathcal{L}_G^{Lapl\,XY}$, where X, Y $ \in \lbrace \text{H}, \text{M} \rbrace $ encode the position of the Gaussian peak at far and near periphery, respectively.
-The letter H represents the position of the peak located at the first level of the pyramid (characterized by placing more emphasis on high spatial frequencies) whereas M represents the position of the peak located at the fourth level of the pyramid (medium spatial frequencies).
-For example, the method denoted as $\mathcal{L}_G^{Lapl\,HM}$, refers to a reconstruction using a network trained with the Laplacian pyramid-based loss where for the far periphery the high spatial frequencies are weighted more, and for near-periphery, the medium frequencies are given higher importance.
+\refFig{discriminator_input} presents the results of reconstruction obtained by using differently trained architectures on four images.
+For reference, we include the original high-resolution and the standard foveated reconstruction by using an interpolation with Gaussian weights.
+For the results of training using Laplacian loss, we introduced a notation consisting of two letters, $\mathcal{L}_G^{Lapl\,XY}$, where X, Y $ \in \lbrace \text{H}, \text{M} \rbrace $ encode the position of the Gaussian peak at the far and near periphery, respectively.
+The letter H represents the position of the peak located at the first level of the pyramid (characterized by an emphasis on high spatial frequencies), whereas the letter M represents the position of the peak located at the fourth level of the pyramid (medium spatial frequencies).
+For example, the method denoted by $\mathcal{L}_G^{Lapl\,HM}$ refers to a reconstruction obatined by using a network trained with Laplacian pyramid-based loss.
+In this case high spatial frequencies were assigned larger weights for the far periphery, and medium frequencies were given higher importance for the near periphery.